Resources and tips for Gender and Culture in MENA and Gender, Politics, and Consumerism in a Global Context.

 - Set search Alerts if desired (require an active email)

 - Decide on an organizational strategy and a note-taking method.
-If you need ideas, consult with Ms. DeGroat or Dr. Anderson.
+If you need ideas, consult with Ms. DeGroat, Ms. Cross, or Dr. Anderson.

 - Start your CMS-style source list in Noodle Tools (and revalidate your NT account)